 A ruleset is a block of script that interacts with the Formbird application in response to certain events.

-The structure of a ruleset is basically a collection of rules, which act as a rules engine.
-Our system takes some concepts from Rules Engine theory, which in total is quite challenging.
+The structure of a ruleset is basically a collection of "rules", which act as a "rules engine".
+Our system takes some concepts from Rules Engine theory, however this concept in total is quite challenging.

 Rulesets are currently divided into server-side, and client-side processing, on the following events: